-I have the structure.
+You have the structure.
 Now what?
 The fun part starts here!
-You will begin designing the copies (the message accompanying the posts) and graphics.
+You will begin writing the copies (the message accompanying the posts) and design graphics.
 There are many design tools, such as Canva, that you can utilize.
 Make sure to go to your competitors to understand what they are doing and learn about the current trends.
 This way, you can create something that will incorporate the vision of your business and market trends.
 ALWAYS, make sure that the copy and the images are aligned.

-The copy and graphics must tell a story.
+The copy and graphics must tell a single story.
 In a way, every post interacts with each other.
 Are you planning to talk about a service you offer or the problem you are solving each month?
 Maybe something else?
 No matter what you want it to be, all the content for the entire month should be coherent.
-Otherwise, your audience can be confused about what you offer.
+Otherwise, your audience could get confused about what you offer.
 Have you been in a sales call when the salesperson talks about everything but what you want them to tell you?
 You keep asking them what you want to know, and they keep deviating?
 Well, it is the same!

 - Do not oversell your brand using your full logo in every post.
 Full logos in every picture will generate unwanted noise in the feed.
 Instead of this, use the different parts of your logo.
-People are in your account, and they know who you are.
+People are in your account, and they already know who you are.

 - Do not post everything in your main feed on Instagram.
 Use stories and reels to post daily activities.

 - Do not create congested pictures.
-Sometimes simple is better.
+Sometimes, simple is better.
 Unless this is the intent.

 We know that all this process can be overwhelming.
 If you want help generating social media brand awareness, book a free consultation.